damoklesh/SkylarShop/README.md

 # SkylarShop

 Coding for fun.
-Creating a Dungeons and Dragons fantasy item shop on the Ethereum blokchain.
+Creating a Dungeons and Dragons fantasy item shop on the Ethereum blockhain.
 Coded on Solidity, using Truffle and ReactJs.WIP

 The project includes: